PumasModel-Error models

 Notice, the mean and variance are computed for the latent variable $Y^*$.

 The FOCE() estimation method is not applicable for this error model.
-For random effects models based on a Censored error model, the LaplaceI() estimation method should be used.
+For random effects models based on a censored error model, the LaplaceI() estimation method should be used.

 Summary of Error Models